The most warming dish about... perfect for the chill.

-The sauce is quite rich - we suggest adding 100ml Vinegar - taste it though, and keep adding more until you find the balance that is right for you!
+The sauce is quite rich.
+We suggest adding 100ml of Vinegar.
+Make sure to taste it though and keep adding more until you find the balance that is right for you!

 Cooking Time (Includes Preparation Time): 1 Hour

 Butter - £0.50

 3 Eggs - £0.83

 1 Pint Whole Milk - £0.35